herrold/tool-tips/lsb/README.md

 To decode this without having to refer to the DB schema (see the end of this file for snapshots of that if you really want it!)
-GdkFilterFunc is Tid 10003827, is a typedef, belongs to headergroup 1795.
+GdkFilterFunc identified by 10003827, is a typedef, belongs to headergroup 1795 (which in turn belongs to gtk-3.0/gdk/gdk.h).
 It has a generic ArchType entry which marks it appearing in LSB 5.0, and since it's a typedef, it needs to have a base type - the thing it's typedef'd to.
 The base type here is 10003829: